 It’s easiest to have your own car to drive around Bodmin Moor as it’s a remote area with many locations having no or infrequent bus services.

 Bus to Golitha falls: There is a bus from Liskeard to Golitha Falls but it will drop you off around 20 minutes walk away.
 The number 74 from Lloyd’s Bank in Liskeard will drop you off at Commonmoor Turn and then you can walk to Golitha falls from there.
-See here.
+See here for a bus timetable.

 Golitha Falls Car Park